hwan-sig/Official-FedGF/README.md

 > Taehwan Lee and Sung Whan Yoon, [Rethinking the Flat Minima Searching in Federated Learning](https://openreview.net/pdf?id=6TM62kpI5c), International Conference on Machine Learning (ICML) 2024.

+We refer to the [FedLab](https://github.com/SMILELab-FL/FedLab) to create our project.

 ## Setup

 ### Environment